 Raised above the Lobuche village Lobuche East Peak is 6119 meters peak which is one of the popular trekking peaks in the Everest region.
 Lobuche East Peak was submitted first by Laurence Nielsson and Ang Gyalzen Sherpa on April 25, 1984.

-Although Lobuche East Peak is not a very technical mountain to the summit it demands a good number of physical efforts as it is a challenging peak, unlike another famous climbing peak, the island peak(6189m) near the region.
+Although Lobuche East Peak is not a very technical mountain, the summit demands a good number of physical efforts as it is a challenging peak, unlike another famous climbing peak, the island peak(6189m) near the region.

 Climbing Lobuche East Peak, you can have the best mountaineering experience while being in this region.
 Being on the summit of the peak many of the Khumbu region’s highest mountains can be seen such as mount Everest, Nuptse, Lhotse, Pumori, Ama Dablam, Tawoche, Cholatse, and so many other peaks along with a beautiful valley down below.